Description

 Applying this definition to our asset in some examples:

-• The average days under water over 5 years of Xilinx is 95 days, which is smaller, thus better compared to the benchmark SPY (123 days) in the same period.
+• Looking at the average days under water of 95 days in the last 5 years of Xilinx, we see it is relatively lower, thus better in comparison to the benchmark SPY (123 days)

-• Compared with SPY (177 days) in the period of the last 3 years, the average time in days below previous high water mark of 138 days is lower, thus better.
+• During the last 3 years, the average days below previous high is 138 days, which is lower, thus better than the value of 178 days from the benchmark.

 Performance (YTD)